OUR MISSION

 Gregory S. Cooke

-I’m the Founder and President of the Basil and Becky Educational Foundation (BBEEF).
-As a career educator, World War II historian, and documentary filmmaker, my mission is simple: “Helping to relocate African Americans from the margins to the main pages of American and global history.”
+Gregory S. Cooke is the Founder and President of the Basil and Becky Educational Foundation (BBEEF).
+As a career educator, World War II historian, and documentary filmmaker, his mission is simple: “Helping to relocate African Americans from the margins to the main pages of American and global history.”

 Dawn Chitty